 Document Purpose

-Uniform Network Code (UNC) Modification 0710 obligated the CDSP to take over the contractual arrangement currently in place between Transporters and the Daily Metered Service Providers (DMSP), to procure and provide the Class 1 read service.
+Uniform Network Code (UNC) Modification 0710 obligates the Central Data Service Provider (CDSP) to take over the contractual arrangement currently in place between Transporters and the Daily Metered Service Providers (DMSP), to procure and provide the Class 1 read service.

 Before Modification 0710, the obligation to provide the Class 1 read service was on the Transporters and this was a Transporter obligation within the UNC.
 Following the implementation of Modification 0710, the CDSP are responsible for procuring the Class 1 Read service on behalf the Shippers.